FPANet: Frequency-based Video Demoireing using Frame-level Post Alignment: Introduction

+Our proposed FPANet effectively integrates two significant components within a unified network for video demoiréing.
+First, we effectively remove moiré patterns with amplitude and phase components under the significant observation of the frequency domain.
+Second, we precisely encode temporal cues of the neighboring frames considering the underlying misalignment from the undesired artifacts.
 To demonstrate the effectiveness of our methods, we conducted numerous ablation studies and show competitive results in various evaluation metrics, peak signal-to-ratio~(PSNR), structural similarity~(SSIM), Learned Perceptual Image Patch Similarity (LPIPS), Frechet Video Distance (FVD), and Feature-SIMilarity (FSIM).
 To quantitatively evaluate FPANet, we compare the difference between ground truth clean images and estimated images.
 Furthermore, we observed that our proposed methods are effective in removing moiré patterns and reconstructing a fine-detailed image compared with previous state-of-the-art methods.
 Our main contributions are summarized as follows:

-\begin{itemize} \item We propose a novel building module called Frequency Selection Fusion (FSF), which consists of two modules: (i) Frequency Selection Module (FSM) and (ii) Cross Scale Fusion Module (CSFM).
-Our FSM transforms the input into the frequency domain spectrum and operates on their amplitude and phase components to remove large-scale moiré patterns without creating undesired color artifacts.
-CSFM extracts multi-scale features to help restore fine-grained details in the spatial domain.
-We demonstrate that these modules are effective in removing moiré patterns without creating noticeable visual artifacts. \item To deal with multiple consecutive frames for video demoiréing tasks, we introduce an improved temporal feature alignment module (PAM) deployed in the multiple intermediate stages to remove various types of moiré distortions. \item We compare our model with current state-of-the-art approaches on a publicly available video demoiréing dataset called VDmoire, and ours outperforms existing approaches in various image and video quality metrics, such as PSNR, SSIM, LPIPS, FVD, and FSIM. \end{itemize}
+\begin{itemize} \item We propose a novel building module called Frequency Selection Fusion~(FSF), which consists of two modules: (i) Frequency Selection Module (FSM) and (ii) Cross Scale Fusion Module (CSFM).
+Based on an in-depth examination of moiré patterns, our FSF transforms the input into the frequency domain spectrum and operates on their amplitude and phase components separately to remove large-scale moiré patterns without creating undesired color artifacts.
+In our extensive experiments, we demonstrate that these modules are effective in removing moiré patterns without creating noticeable visual artifacts. \item To deal with multiple consecutive frames for video demoiréing tasks, we introduce an advanced temporal feature alignment module (PAM) deployed in the multiple intermediate stages to remove various types of moiré distortions. \item We compare our model with current state-of-the-art approaches on a publicly available video demoiréing dataset called VDmoire, and ours outperforms existing approaches in various image and video quality metrics, such as PSNR, SSIM, LPIPS, FVD, and FSIM. \end{itemize}